State Budget: What’s coming for Greater Dandenong

 However, much of the budget was a continuation of the 2023-24 Budget projects in the South East such as the hospital upgrades and school capital upgrades.

-One of the major reliefs to the Greater Dandenong is the $16.5 million fund allocated to Stud Rd for road safety upgrade a push advocated fiercely by the community and mayor of City of Greater Dandenong, Lana Formoso.
+One of the major wins for Greater Dandenong is funding allocated to a signalised pedestrian crossing on Stud Road Dandenong North – a push advocated fiercely by the community and mayor of City of Greater Dandenong, Lana Formoso.

 South Eastern Metropolitan Region Labor MP Lee Tarlamis said the 2024-’25 State Budget was helping families with new classrooms and cost of living relief.